strongloop/strongloop.com2/_posts/2018-07-16-fundamental-validations-for-http-requests.md

 The validation rule varies based on the parameter's [OAI primitive type](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.1.md#data-types), which is inferred from the decorator `@param.<http_source>.<OAI_primitive_type>`. `@param.path.number()` is one of the shortcuts for `@param()`, other shortcuts with different combinations of HTTP source and OAI types could be found in the [API Docs](https://apidocs.strongloop.com/@loopback%2fdocs/openapi-v3.html#param).

+*Please note that the validation against parameters checks the primitive types only, it doesn't apply JSON-schema based validation for non-body arguments.*

 A more detailed documentation for the parameter validations could be found in the [section "Parameters"](https://loopback.io/doc/en/lb4/Parsing-requests.html#parameters) on page "Parsing Requests".

-Please note that the validation against parameters checks the primitive types only, it doesn't apply JSON-schema based validation for non-body arguments.

 ## Request Body Validation

-A request body's data is described in OAI operation specification's `requestBody` property.
-The corresponding argument in a controller method is typically defined by `requestBody()` decorator.
-We use [`AJV`](https://github.com/epoberezkin/ajv) module to validate the data with a JSON schema generated from the OAI schema specification.
+A request body is usually a nested object and is described by an OAI schema.
+We leverage [`AJV`](https://github.com/epoberezkin/ajv) module to validate the data with a JSON schema generated from the OAI schema specification.

 As you could see, the second argument in the example method is decorated by `@requestBody()`, which generates the OAI request body specification from its type metadata.
 The schema specification inside it is inferred from its type `Todo`.
 The type is exported from a `Todo` model.